Former Mariners ace Felix Hernandez decides not to play in 2020

 Former Mariners pitcher Felix Hernandez was among them.
 His agent, Wilfredo Polidor, tweeted Saturday night that Hernandez will skip the season because of concerns from the coronavirus.

 Hernandez was starting his first season with the Atlanta Braves after he and the Mariners went separate ways after the 2019 season.
-Hernandez was with the Braves on a minor-league deal.
+Hernandez, 34, was with the Braves on a minor-league deal.

 He wasn’t the only one impacted by the virus.